selkinvitaly/mailer/README.md

 mongod --port 3003 --bind_ip "127.0.0.1"
 ```

 The server uses mongoose to work with mongodb.
-The config file is located here:`config/cfg/mongoose.js`.
+The config files is located here:`config/`.

 2) Install all dependencies using npm: